 No Mud, No Lotus

-Our body and life is calling but we often ignore them.
+Our body and life are calling but we often ignore them.
 We can ask ourselves what is hurting, where, and why?
 Attention is like warm sun on flowers that open to blossom and bloom with all their beauty and sweet fragrance.
 Our suffering becomes workable.
 It came for a reason; why?
 Mindfulness turns garbage and manure (bullshit) into compost and fertilizer.
 We are driven by materialism, consumerism, and fear.
 We at last come home to our True Selves.

 When others are angry and upset we may not see their suffering.
 They too have pain that they can't handle.
 Their pain overflows onto others.
 Perhaps the most important thing we can do is just listen.
 Also reassure them they are being heard, hold their hand, and listen closely.
 We can take the suffering of others, and our own, and hold it gently and caringly like a tired, sick, or hurt child to express kindness, see the roots of suffering, and help to relieve it.